-Several years ago Hurricane Isabel forced postponement of a northern Virginia conference.
-The host organization's registration list was housed on their computer at their Richmond, Virginia office.
-No one had a master printed list off site.
+Many years ago Hurricane Isabel forced postponement of a training program in Northern Virginia, near Washington D.C.
+However, their registration list was housed on their computer at their Richmond, Virginia office.
+No one had a master printed list off site, nor was it located elsewhere, such as a "DropBox" file.
 Power was off to the office building for almost a week and no one could obtain access to the building nor turn on any computers.

 The university where the conference was to be held was closed for days because of Isabel.
-They could not confirm that the conference would be permitted.
+They could not confirm whether the training would even be able to be held.